Kryoneri, Thessaloniki

 Kryoneri (Κρυονέρι) is a village and a community of the Lagkadas municipality.
 Before the 2011 local government reform it was part of the municipality of Sochos, of which it was a municipal district.
-The 2011 census recorded 991 inhabitants in village and 1,310 inhabitants in the community.
+The 2021 census recorded 994 inhabitants in the community.
 The community of Kryoneri covers an area of 58.655 km2.

 Administrative division

 The community of Kryoneri consists of two separate settlements: